cneralich/tfe-tfc-migration-tool/README.md

 * `--sensitive-data-file-path`: this flag allows you to pass a custom file path for your SENSITIVE_DATA_MAP JSON file.
 If not specified, `sensitive_data.txt` will be used by default.
 * `--migrate-sensitive-data`: this flag allows you to invoke the sensitive value and file migration functions instead of the original migrate functions.

-To perform the migration, the following command may be executed (example includes optional arguments):
+To perform the sensitive value and file migration, the following command may be executed (example includes optional arguments):

 ```bash
 python migration.py --sensitive-data-file-path "/path/to/file/sensitive_data.txt" --migrate-sensitive-data
 ```

+For clarity, the command above would result in the use of a custom `SENSITIVE_DATA_MAP` JSON file and the migration of all sensitive values and files contained within it.

-## Delete All Target Org Data (Optional)
+## Delete All Target Organization Data (Optional)

 To help make testing and/or rollback easier, a complete set of delete functions have been included as well.
 Similar to the migration process outlined above, these functions can be invoked by passing the following command line arguments:

 * `--delete-all`: this flag allows you to invoke the delete functions instead of the migrate functions.
 If passed, all data will be deleted from the target organization.
 If not specified, the migration functions will be invoked by default.
 * `--no-confirmation`: this flag allows you to invoke all delete functions if the `--delete-all` flag is also passed.
-If the `--delete-all` flag is passed an this is not specified, each delete function will require an explicit Y/N response before executing.
+If the `--delete-all` flag is passed and this is not specified, each delete function will require an explicit Y/N response before executing.

 To perform the delete operations, the following command may be executed (example includes optional arguments):